WINDMILL USING PLASTIC BOTTLES!

 ADDITIONAL NOTE!

-Here are the 3 Windmills, I waited for a good gust of wind to show that they do work!
+Here are the three Windmills.
+I waited for a good gust of wind to show that they do really work!

 AS PROMISED LET’S DO A QUICK REVIEW ON THE SOLDERING IRON!